 Significance: As the organ of Production of Devī Satī falls on the Nīlāchal hill therefore all the practices relating to the generation, menstruation etc. are spiritually honored by the people of India, especially by the Assamese Community.
-Ambuvācī is a significant festival where people of India pay due respect and honor to Mother Earth and gives her rest for 3-4 days, by restraining themselves from doing several earth related deeds like digging, sowing of seeds etc. as she is the generator of earthly things.
+Ambuvācī is a significant festival where people of India pay due respect and honor to Mother Earth and gives her rest for 3-4 days, by restraining themselves from doing several earth related deeds like digging, sowing of seeds etc. as she is the generator of earthly things.1

-The great diversity of Indian religious beliefs and rituals are projected through the various festivals that are celebrated in our ISSN: 1553-6939 country.
-These festivals indirectly express the identity of a particular place among the Ambuvācī is regarded as the most attractive festival by which the identity of Kāmarūpa and Kāmākhya Dhām is focused.
-Ambuvācī, is celebrated in the month of Āṣāda (June) which lasts for four days only.
-Etymologically, the meaning of Ambuvācī is ambu (water) and vācī (speak or express), which is suggestive of heavy downpour.As it is considered as one of the Yasmin vārekṣaṇe caiva ravimithunaga bhabet/ tasmin vāre kṣaṇe caiva bhabetpṛthvīrajaswalā
+The great diversity of Indian religious beliefs and rituals are projected through the various festivals that are celebrated in our country.
+These festivals indirectly express the identity of a particular place among the masses.
+Assam though is a land of many festivals yet celebration of Ambuvācī is regarded as the most attractive festival by which the identity of Kāmarūpa and Kāmākhya Dhām is focused.
+Ambuvācī, is celebrated in the month of Āsāda (June) lasts for four days Etymologically, the meaning of Ambuvācī is ambu (water) and vācī (speak or express), which is suggestive of heavy downpour.3 As it is considered as one of the most important festivals, therefore in many folk and Sanskrit literature this festival is written down from an early period.
+Out of these works Damodara Miśra's Gangājalam is one where he elaborately discussed about the Ambuvācī vrata along with its related custom and conditions in Vrataviveka parichheda of the S.S.S.vasmin vāre ksane caiva ravimithunaga bhabet/ tasmin vāre kṣaṇe caiva bhabet pṛthvī rajaswalā/

 In the month of āṣāda (June) when the sun enters in the house of mithuna, in the first pāda, on that day the Mother Earth became rajaswalā.
 As per Indian calendar, it is noticed that, Ambuvācī starts from 7th of āṣāda and continues for four days.
 It is a seasonal festival.
 Ambuvācī means the impurity of the Mother Earth.
 In Assam it is regarded as one of the grand festivals the beginning of which is uncertain.
-All sections of people especially widows and the vratins observe this festival with a sacred mind
+All sections of people especially widows and the vratins observe this festival with a sacred mind.4

-The popular name of this festival is Āmotī which is preceded by a custom called Bhumidāha.
-During Ambuvācī, performance of nitya, naimittika, kāmya including japa, homa, tapah which are related with religious rites and ceremonies are totally prohibited.
-Even, pre-determined rites are also prohibited.
+The popular name of this festival is Āmotī 5 which is preceded by a custom called Bhumidāha.
+During Ambuvācī, the performance of nitya, naimittika, kāmya including japa, homa, tapah which are related with religious rites and ceremonies Even, totally prohibited. determined rites are also prohibited.
 Ploughing of lands and sowing of seeds on the grounds are not permitted.
-Though digging of lands are not allowed during Ambuvācī yet for the need of making funeral pyres measurement of digging almost four fingers deep on the ground are allowed.
-If unknowingly somebody produces agricultural products they should be feed to the animals.
+Though digging of lands are not allowed during Ambuvācī yet for the need of making funeral pyres measurement of digging almost four fingers deep on the ground are unknowingly allowed.
+If somebody produces agricultural products they should be feed to the animals.6 Damodara Miśra asserted that Bhumidāha and Ambuvācī, both are connected with Mother Earth.
+Bhumidāha is antecedent to Ambuvācī.
+Bhumidāha consists of a period of seven days i.e. three days preceding the Mithuna samkranti which falls at the end of the month jeṣṭhya and in which the sun rises in the Vṛṣa rāsi (Tarsus).
+The following three consecutive days i.e. the beginning of the month of āṣāda the sun enters in the Mithuna rāsi.